Summary

 BarCap,

-Risk Evolution; mainly credit/derivatives, often from concept to production.
+Deutsche Bank, etc; mainly credit/derivatives, often from concept to production.
 (Some time spent on Y2K, dot-com and other retail/finance in this interval, see below.)

 2011: BP plc greenfield architecture/development on various projects including ship/cargo tracking.